John-Abbott-College/1P6-Notes/Markdown/01_intro_to_the_course.md

 ## CS Department
 The **Chairs** of the department are:
 - Helen Katalifos
-- Ian Clement
+- Meghrig Terzian
 - Aref Mourtada

-Offices are in the 2nd floor of the Penfield building.
+Offices are in the 2nd and 3rd floor of the Penfield building.
 Please become familiar with the offices.

 The **Dean of Technologies** (our boss) : Roberta Silerova.